nielsbom/30-seconds-blog/blog_posts/typographic-scale-basics.md

 Building a typographic scale might seem hard.
 Yet it's not all that difficult, as long as you learn some basic techniques and principles.

 The first steps are to pick a font family, a starting value for the font size and a ratio which will serve as the scaling factor.
-Common values for these variables are the Roboto font family, a great choice due to its many different font weights, a starting font size of `18px` and a ratio of `1.618`, which is the golden ratio.
+Common values for these variables are the Roboto font family, a great choice due to its many different font weights and a ratio of `1.618`, which is the golden ratio.
+We won't set a base font-size as setting one would override any user preferences, which can hurt accessibility.
+The base font-size for most browsers is 16, so we'll go with that.

-Based on these values, the basis of our typographic scale is an element with `font-size: 18px` and `line-height: 1.618`.
+Based on these values, the basis of our typographic scale is `line-height: 1.618`.
 Notice that the ratio is also applied to the line height.
 This allows the text to breathe a little more and makes it easier to read, while creating a consistent vertical rhythm.

 Next, we are going to apply our ratio to scale the font up or down, as necessary.
 For example, we can multiply once by `1.618` for a sub heading, twice for a normal heading and three times for a large heading (e.g. our website's name on the home page).
 Similarly, we can scale the font down by dividing by our ratio to make elements less visually important (e.g. footnotes).